Hope Solo arrested for DWI with kids in car in NC - NewsBreak

 Hope Solo arrested for DWI with kids in car in NC

 RALEIGH, N.C.
-(WNCN) – Retired U.S. soccer goalie Hope Solo was arrested Thursday in Winston-Salem on charges including driving while impaired, court documents say.
+(WNCN/AP) – Retired U.S. soccer goalie Hope Solo was arrested Thursday in Winston-Salem on charges including driving while impaired, court documents say.

 Solo, whose real name is Hope Amelia Stevens, had her two children in the car with her when she was arrested in a Walmart parking lot off Parkway Village Circle in Winston-Salem, the documents say.